 We appreciate your interest in teaching at Auburn Classical Academy.
-ACA is a classical, non-denominational school with a strong biblical foundation at the heart of its educational philosophy.
+ACA is a classical, Christian ecumenical school with a strong orthodox biblical foundation at the heart of its educational philosophy.

-Because ACA is deeply committed to its partnership with parents, we follow a unique condensed-day schedule.
-All 1st-8th classes meet Mon-Thurs, 8am-2:30 p.m.
-We also enjoy a long Christmas break, allowing families to spend time together and complete work at home.
-As a result, we meet in the classroom for 33 weeks of the year: August-early December and January-May.
-This also allows teachers ample time for other work, education, planning and hobbies.
-We hire both full-curriculum teachers and teachers for individual courses.
+Because ACA is deeply committed to its partnership with parents, we follow a unique condensed 4-day schedule.
+Classes meet Mon-Thurs, 8am-2:30 p.m.
+We also enjoy an extended Christmas break, allowing families to spend time together and complete work at home.
+We have a 34- week academic year: August-early December and January-May.
+This provides ample time for other work, education, travel and hobbies.
+We employ full-curriculum teachers, individual course teachers, teacher aides, and administrative personnel.

 ACA TEACHING RESPONSIBILITIES

 ACA, together with the family, is committed to educating the whole person – spiritually, intellectually, emotionally and socially.
-ACA teachers are responsible for creating and maintaining a safe, effective classroom environment for student learning, fostering fairness and respect.
-The teacher is responsible for planning instruction and designing comprehensive learning experiences for all students, adhering to school curriculum guidelines, assessing student learning, maintaining student progress reports and attendance, and assisting children in the formation of satisfying relationships with other children and adults.
-Beyond the stellar academics, equal importance is given to developing character and manners.
-ACA is dedicated to encouraging a lifestyle that reflects and reveals God’s character.
+ACA teachers and staff are responsible for creating and maintaining a respectful classroom, which allows for an effective learning environment.
+The teacher is responsible for planning, instruction, and designing comprehensive learning experiences.
+Teachers shall adhere to school curriculum guidelines, assess student learning, maintain student progress reports and attendance, and assist children in the formation of satisfying relationships with other children and adults.
+Beyond the stellar academics of our school, equal importance is given to Godly character formation.

 ACA CLASSICAL PHILOSOPHY

 To better understand our philosophy of classical education, we encourage all families to read the following:

 - The Lost Tools of Learning by Dorothy Sayers

 - An Introduction to Classical Education – A Guide for Parents by Christopher Perrin.

 - What is Classical Education